-This is the first of two advanced level school based clinical experiences in the senior year of study and provides the student with two days per week of fulltime school site experiences under the supervision of a certified teacher.
-The pre-Intern will be required to apply the knowledge acquired during their coursework in education as well as specific content related to the reading endorsement competencies and the student's minor area of study.
-2.5 overall GPA, passed all sections of the General Knowledge Examinations, have passed the Professional Education and Subject Area Examination and received credit in EDU 496 Accomplished Practices Seminar, completed all required coursework except those identified as corequisites.
-Co-requisites: EDU 451, EDU 401, EDU 466, and EDU 498/598.
+This is the first of two advanced-level school-based clinical experiences in the senior year of study and provides the student with two days per week of fulltime school site experiences under the supervision of a certified teacher.
+The pre-intern will be required to apply the knowledge acquired during their coursework in education as well as specific content related to the reading endorsement competencies and the student's minor area of study.
+Prerequisites: 2.5 overall GPA, passed all sections of the General Knowledge Examinations, have passed the Professional Education and Subject Area Examination and completed all required coursework except those identified as corequisites.
+Corequisites: EDU 451, EDU 401, EDU 466, and EDU 498/598.
 This is a CR/NC course.
 Fall course only.